Mohamed-Hassan-yahya/Task-Cli-App/README.md

 # Task Cli App
 The Task Tracker CLI is a simple command-line tool to manage tasks, allowing users to add, update, delete, and track task progress.
 It stores tasks in a JSON file and supports listing tasks by status (done, in progress, or pending).
+- Solution to the backend project from [roadmap.sh](https://roadmap.sh/projects/task-tracker).

 ## Features